nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 ## 1.2.
 Configure a federated identity credential on a service principal

+> [!NOTE] This section should take 5 minutes to complete.

 1. Create a Microsoft Entra application by executing the following command:

     ```bash